stubbles/stubbles-console/README.md

 your application.
 Stubbles Console provides a convenient way to do this via the `stubbles\console\Executor` class.

-It provides four different ways to run a command line program:
+It provides three different ways to run a command line program:

 1. `execute($command, callable  $out = null)`: This will simply execute the given command.
 If the executor receives an callable the callable will be